 The MBMS client may provide an HTTP server such that the MAA can access the files delivered over the MBMS User services by using regular HTTP Methods.
 The MBMS client may act as an HTTP cache for the resources delivered through the MBMS system.

-The MBMS client offering delivered files and DASH Segments through HTTP Interface should comply with a server as specified in RFC 2616 [15].
+The MBMS client offering delivered files and Media Segments through HTTP Interface should comply with a server as specified in RFC 2616 [15].
 MBMS Clients providing resources through an HTTP interface should implement relevant HTTP server functionalities to support HTTP GET methods as required by the APIs.

 MAAs communicating with the MBMS client over HTTP should comply with a client as specified in RFC 2616 [15].
 MAAs should use the HTTP GET method or the HTTP partial GET method, as specified in RFC 2616 [15] to access files offered at HTTP-URLs.